nencki-lobi/emocon-mri/README.md

 ### Python

-Create a virtual environment and then install packages using:
+Create a virtual environment and then install packages using the following command:
 ```
 pip install -r requirements.txt
 ```